a-Fig/AceAnything/README.md

 # AceAnything: Your AI-Powered Study Partner 📚🤖

 AceAnything is an intelligent quiz platform that helps you master any subject through personalized, AI-powered learning.
-Whether you're preparing for a driving test, professional certification, or academic exam, AceAnything adapts to your learning style and provides instant, detailed feedback.
+Whether you're preparing for a driving test, professional certification, or academic exam, AceAnything builds a custom quiz tailored to you.

 ## 🏁 Experience AceAnything for yourself!